Clopidogrel, 75 mg 28 pcs

 Interaction

-The simultaneous use of clopidogrel and oral anticoagulants may increase the intensity of bleeding in connection with this combination is not recommended.
-Clopidogrel at a dose of 75 mg per day does not affect warfarin pharmacokinetics and does not change the International Normalized Ratio (INR) in patients taking warfarin for a long time.
-However, concomitant administration of warfarin with clopidogrel may increase the risk of bleeding due to the independent effect of these drugs on hemostasis.
+Concomitant use of clopidogrel and oral anticoagulants may increase the intensity of bleeding and therefore the use of this combination is not recommended.
+Clopidogrel at a dose of 75 mg per day does not affect the pharmacokinetics of warfarin and does not change the International Normalized Ratio (INR) value in patients taking warfarin for a long time.
+However, concomitant use of warfarin with clopidogrel may increase the risk of bleeding due to the independent effects of these drugs on hemostasis.

-The administration of glycoprotein IIbIIIa receptor inhibitors together with clopidogrel requires caution especially in patients with increased risk of bleeding (trauma and surgery or other pathological conditions).
+Prescribing glycoprotein IIbIIIa receptor inhibitors together with clopidogrel requires caution, especially in patients with an increased risk of bleeding (in cases of trauma and surgery or other pathological conditions).

-Acetylsalicylic acid (ASA) does not affect clopidogrel-induced suppression of platelet aggregation induced by ADP, but clopidogrel potentiates the effect of ASA on collagen-induced platelet aggregation.
-Nevertheless, concomitant administration of 500 mg of ASA twice daily had no significant effect on the increase in bleeding time caused by clopidogrel administration.
-Pharmacodynamic interaction is possible between clopidogrel and ASA, which leads to an increased risk of bleeding.
-Therefore, caution should be exercised when using them concomitantly, although in clinical trials patients received combined therapy with clopidogrel and ASA for one year.
+Acetylsalicylic acid (ASA) does not affect the clopidogrel-induced suppression of ADP-induced platelet aggregation, but clopidogrel potentiates the effect of ASA on collagen-induced platelet aggregation.
+However, simultaneous administration of 500 mg ASA 2 times a day did not have a significant effect on the increase in bleeding time caused by taking clopidogrel.
+There may be a pharmacodynamic interaction between clopidogrel and ASA, which leads to an increased risk of bleeding.
+Therefore, caution should be exercised when using them simultaneously, although in clinical studies patients received combination therapy with clopidogrel and ASA for one year.

-When concomitant use with heparin according to data from a clinical study conducted in healthy volunteers when taking clopidogrel no change in heparin dose was required and the anticoagulant effect of heparin was not altered.
+When used simultaneously with heparin, according to a clinical study conducted on healthy volunteers, clopidogrel did not require a change in the dose of heparin and the anticoagulant effect of heparin did not change.

-The co-administration of heparin did not alter the inhibitory effect of clopidogrel on platelet aggregation.
-There is possible pharmacodynamic interaction between clopidogrel and heparin, which may increase the risk of bleeding; therefore, the use of this combination requires caution.
+Concomitant use of heparin did not change the inhibitory effect of clopidogrel on platelet aggregation.
+There may be a pharmacodynamic interaction between clopidogrel and heparin, which may increase the risk of bleeding, so the use of this combination requires caution.

-The safety of co-administration of clopidogrel with fibrin-specific or nonspecific thrombolytics and heparin has been studied in patients with acute myocardial infarction.
-The incidence of clinically significant bleeding was similar to that observed when thrombolytics and heparin were used together with ASA.
+The safety of concomitant use of clopidogrel, fibrin-specific or non-specific thrombolytics and heparin has been studied in patients with acute myocardial infarction.
+The incidence of clinically significant bleeding was similar to that observed in the case of combined use of thrombolytics and heparin with ASA.

-The administration of NSAIDs (including COX-2 inhibitors) together with clopidogrel requires caution.
-In a clinical study in healthy volunteers, concomitant use of clopidogrel and naproxen increased latent gastrointestinal bleeding.
-However, due to a lack of studies on the interaction of clopidogrel with other NSAIDs, it is currently unknown whether there is an increased risk of gastrointestinal bleeding when clopidogrel is taken together with other NSAIDs.
+Prescribing NSAIDs (including COX-2 inhibitors) together with clopidogrel requires caution.
+In a clinical study conducted in healthy volunteers, coadministration of clopidogrel and naproxen increased occult gastrointestinal bleeding.
+However, due to the lack of studies on the interaction of clopidogrel with other NSAIDs, it is currently unknown whether there is an increased risk of gastrointestinal bleeding when taking clopidogrel together with other NSAIDs.

 Selective serotonin reuptake inhibitors (SSRIs)